mavcunha/shell/README.md

 ## What this is

 These are functions and aliases that I use on my daily shell interactions.
-Most of them are shortcuts for commands that I type often.
+Most of them are configurations for commands that I type often.
 You might check this blog post [Taking Laziness Seriously](http://marcovaltas.com/2011/03/28/taking-laziness-seriously.html) for some information behind my motivation.

-It is probably more useful to explore the `shortcuts` directory which contains the bulk of the aliases, functions and tricks I pull on my shell.
+It is probably more useful to explore the `configs` directory which contains the bulk of the aliases, functions and tricks I pull on my shell.

 Nowadays my current shell is [Z-shell](https://en.wikipedia.org/wiki/Z_shell).
 So if